 You can find many of the details you need about results day online.
 Check either on your school’s website or contact them directly.
 At this point, your school should have already let you know about what you need to do on the day.
 You’ll either go to school in person, receive an email, or log in to an online portal.
 It differs by school, so make sure you check.
 Here are the other essentials you need to know:

-- A-Level and AS-level results and their equivalents (such as BTECs) are released at 08:00 BST on August 13th in England, Wales and Northern Ireland.
-Scottish results were released on August 4th.
+- A-Level and AS-level results and their equivalents (such as BTECs) are released at 08:00 BST on August 10th 2021 in England, Wales and Northern Ireland.
+Scottish results are also released on August 10th 2021.

-- As there were no exams, schools and colleges had to submit predicted grades for their students.
+- For another year, there were no exams, so schools and colleges will submit predicted grades for their students.
 These predictions, along with other information about each student, are used to calculate a final result.

 For information about what to do once you’ve got your results, you can head over to the UCAS website for full details.